-Iran's FM to visit Saudi Arabia amid hardliner criticism of Arab states
+Iran’s FM to visit Saudi Arabia amid hardliner backlash over Arab response to Gaza

 Iranian Foreign Minister Abbas Araqchi looks on ahead of his meeting with Lebanese Parliament Speaker Nabih Berri, in Beirut, Lebanon, October 4, 2024.